spack/spack-tutorial/tutorial_stacks.rst

 .. literalinclude:: outputs/stacks/view-1.out
    :language: console

-Now we see only the root libraries in the default view: boost, trilinos, and openmpi.
+Now we see only the root libraries in the default view.
 The rest are hidden, but are still available in the full view.